FTSRG/modes3-smartcity/docs/technical_documentation/kura/kura_install guide.md

 ## Steps

-1. Download [“Raspbian Stretch with desktop“](https://www.raspberrypi.org/downloads/raspbian/) to your PC
+1. Download [Raspbian Stretch with desktop](https://www.raspberrypi.org/downloads/raspbian/) to your PC
 2. UnZip the downloaded file
 3. Format your SD card using [SD Card Formatter](https://www.sdcard.org/downloads/formatter_4/).
 You will need to use an image writing tool to install the image you have downloaded on your SD card. **Etcher** is a graphical SD card writing tool that works on Mac OS, Linux and Windows, and is the easiest option for most users.
 Etcher also supports writing images directly from the zip file, without any unzipping required.
 To write your image with Etcher: